 15. What’s a death benefit?

-16. So that’s how a life insurance payouts?
+16. So that’s how a life insurance policy pays out?

 Traditionally, but there’s been some variation in recent years.
 Most notably, people can now add accelerated death benefit riders to their policies.
 These riders let you use your death benefit before you die, in certain cases of terminal illness.
 Also, some insurers let your beneficiary receive payments in installments, or annuities.
 So basically, they’ll get paid incrementally throughout their life, typically between five and forty years.

-17. Oh!
-Is that what term life insurance is?
+17. Is that what term life insurance is?

 18. Which is better — term life insurance or permanent life insurance?